 Get creative when cold weather hits

-We are knee deep in winter (many of us literally), and with that, comes fewer opportunities for outdoor flanerie.
+We are approaching winter, and with that, comes fewer opportunities for outdoor flanerie.
 For those with access to, and who feel they can be safe in, public spaces like museums, those can offer an alternative for would-be flaneurs, Owen said.
 On days when the weather permits, bundling up and getting outside in brisk temperatures may actually come with some added health benefit.
 With some much-needed sunshine melting the snow this week, I think it’s time I leash up my dog and try a new kind of hometown walk, and go become a flaneur in my own neighborhood.